bbmokhtari/django-translations/docs/guide/context.rst

    Translations created!

-The language code must already declared in the ``LANGUAGES`` setting.
+The language code must already be declared in the ``LANGUAGES`` setting.
 It is optional and if it is not passed in, it is automatically set to the :term:`active language` code.